Supporting Healthy Smiles from the Start

 Carefully wipe your baby’s gums with a soft, damp cloth before teeth come through.
 This technique helps remove milk residue. - Avoid putting a baby to bed with a bottle:

-Letting a baby sleep with milk or juice can increase the chance of early decay once teeth appear. - Introduce a toothbrush when the first tooth erupts:
+Letting a baby sleep with milk or juice can increase the risk of early tooth decay once teeth appear. - Introduce a toothbrush when the first tooth erupts:

 Use a small, soft-bristled brush with water to clean new teeth.
-Toothpaste is usually introduced around the age of 18 months, depending on advice from your dental team. - Be mindful of sugary snacks and drinks:
+Toothpaste is usually introduced around 18 months of age, depending on advice from your dental team. - Be mindful of sugary snacks and drinks:

 Even toddlers are affected by sugar.
 Encourage water over juice and keep sweet treats occasionally.